ReturnHelper/return-request-api-docs/source/Notification.rst

 .. _notification-UpdateVas:

-VAS Update Notification
+VAS update notification
 -----------------------

-This notification is sent when VAS has an update (such as complete).
+This notification is sent when VAS has an update (such as VAS complete).

 category: ``rrliv``